Born of Man and Woman: Reception

 "Born of Man and Woman" was among the stories selected in 1970 by the Science Fiction Writers of America as one of the best science fiction short stories published before the creation of the Nebula Awards.
 As such, it was published in The Science Fiction Hall of Fame Volume One, 1929-1964.

 In 2001, it was a finalist for the Retro-Hugo Award for Best Short Story for 1951.

 Sequel

 A sequel to the story, "She Screech Like Me" by Michael A. Arnzen, was published in 2009.
-In this story the parents have been killed by the child, and its sister, who is not upset, hides the child from the world.
+In this story the parents have been killed by the child, and their sister, who is not upset, hides the child from the world.
 The children's maternal grandmother arrives at the home and delights in the child, but shows an aversion to the normal daughter.
-The grandmother locks the daughter in the cellar, telling the child that she is not "like us" and then teaches the child (who is implied to be female) its name.
+The grandmother locks the daughter in the cellar, telling the child that she is not "like us" and then teaches the child (who is implied to be female) her name.